anyaevostinar/anyaevostinar.github.io/classes/111-w26/revision-request-process.md

 ---
 layout: page
 title: Revision Assessment Process
-permalink: /classes/111-f24/revision-process
+permalink: /classes/111-w26/revision-process
 ---

 ## Overview
-As stated on the [syllabus](syllabus), you have the chance to revise homework assignments as many times as you want during the term.
+As stated on the [syllabus](syllabus), you have the chance to revise homework assignments frequently during the term.
 However, to keep things organized and manageable, there is a process that you need to go through that is detailed here.
 **All revisions are to be completed individually, even if it was a paired assignment.**